When was James Madison born?

-Due to the wealth of the family, he received a very good education.
+Due to the family’s wealth, he received an excellent education.
 He was educated at the plantation by various tutors.
 One that worked with him for several years was Donald Robertson.
-Through him, Madison excelled in writing, reading, math and learned fluent Latin.
+Madison excelled in writing, reading, and math and learned fluent Latin through him.

-In 1769 he enrolled at Princeton and excelled in all of his classes.
+In 1769 he enrolled at Princeton University and excelled in all classes.
 He was passionate about debate and speech.
 He joined the American Whig Society, an organization on campus with political undertones.
 He worked hard and completed the three-year Bachelor’s program in two years.
-He had a strong grasp of morality, values, and philosophy due to his education.
+He had a firm grasp of morality, values, and philosophy due to his education.

 Was James Madison a Lawyer?

 Many refer to him as a lawyer, but he has no record of achieving a law degree.
 He returned to the plantation and tutored his younger siblings.
-He also took up reading various law books and taught himself how to interpret those laws and situations where they could be applied.
+He also read various law books and taught himself how to interpret those laws and situations where they could be applied.
 He talked fluently about the law to the point many turned to him for expert legal advice!

 President Madison’s Wife